AxonIQ/reference-guide/axon-framework/events/event-processors/subscribing.md

 The `SubscibableMessageSource` is an infrastructure component to register a Subscribing Processor too.

 After registration to the `SubscibableMessageSource`, the message source gives the events to the `SubscribingEventProcessor` in the order they are received.
-Example of a `SubscibableMessageSource` are the `EventBus` or the [AMQP Extension](../../../extensions/spring-amqp.md).
+Examples of a `SubscibableMessageSource` are the `EventBus` or the [AMQP Extension](../../../extensions/spring-amqp.md).
 Both the `EventBus` and AMQP Extension are simple message bus solutions for events.

 The simple bus solution makes the `SubscibableMessageSource` and thus the Subscribing Processor an approach to receive _current_ events only.
-Options like [replaying](streaming.md#replaying-events) are thus not an option for any Subscribing Processor as long as the `SubscibableMessageSource` follows this paradigm.
+Operations like [replaying](streaming.md#replaying-events) are thus not an option for any Subscribing Processor as long as the `SubscibableMessageSource` follows this paradigm.

 Furthermore, the message source will use the same thread that receives the events to invoke the registered Subscribing Processors.
 When the `EventBus` is, for example, used as the message source, this means that the event publishing thread is the same one handling the event in the Subscribing Processor.